-- Participating in class discussions by posting to the discussion board - Submitting assignments on or before due dates.
+- Participating in class discussions by posting to the discussion board before the due dates. - Submitting assignments before due dates.

 Note: Simply logging into the course or logging into the course and sending an e-mail is NOT considered attendance for this course.
 You MUST participate in the course by submitting work during any given week to be considered "in attendance".